Abdullah-Siddique/Pseudocodes/DFS.md

-DFS(Depth-First Search) is easy to learn.
-Many of us is feared about it as they think it is a too much complicated algorithm.
-Let's see what it is actually.
+# DFS (Depth-First Search) is Easy to Learn

+Many people fear DFS because they think it is a complicated algorithm.
+Let's see what it actually is, and you'll realize it's much simpler than it seems.

-Definition:
+## Definition:

-Depth-First Search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+**Depth-First Search (DFS)** is an algorithm for traversing or searching tree or graph data structures.
 It starts at the root (or an arbitrary node) and explores as far as possible along each branch before backtracking.

-Pseudocode:
+## Pseudocode:

 DFS(graph, start):
     create a stack
     push start onto the stack